 Cross-Over Ministry, Inc. is another private non-profit free health care clinic providing primary health care to low-income, uninsured, and under insured in the community.
 Learn more on clinics and how to get help with medical bills.
 Call 804 233-5016

-Commonwealth Catholic Charities can provide help for a mortgage payment, and direct homeowners in Chesterfield County to foreclosure programs.
+Commonwealth Catholic Charities can provide help for a mortgage payment.
+They are a HUD approved housing counseling agency that give free support.
+The charity will direct homeowners in Chesterfield County to foreclosure programs.
 Call (804)285-5986.